On the Sample Complexity of Graphical Model Selection for Non-Stationary Processes: Problem Formulation

-\end{assumption} The requirement \eqref{equ_sparsity_aspt} implies a trade-off between the block length $\blocklen$ of consecutive samples which are modelled i.i.d.\ (cf. \eqref{equ_proc_model}) and the sparsity $\sparsity$ of the underlying CIG.
-In particular, for a given sample size $\samplesize$, we can tolerate less smoothness, i.e., smaller block length $\blockLength$ (cf.\ \eqref{equ_proc_model}), if the underlying CIG is more sparse, i.e., has a smaller maximum degree $\sparsity$ (cf.\ \eqref{equ_sparsity_aspt}).
+The requirement \eqref{equ_sparsity_aspt} implies a trade-off between the block length $\blocklen$ of consecutive i.i.d.\ samples in \eqref{equ_proc_model} and the sparsity $\sparsity$ of the underlying CIG.
+In particular, for a given sample size $\samplesize$, we can tolerate less smoothness (smaller block length $\blockLength$ in \eqref{equ_proc_model}), if the underlying CIG is more sparse (having smaller maximum degree $\sparsity$).

-It will be notationally convenient to assume the samples $\vx[\timeidx]$ suitably scaled such that the eigenvalues of the covariance matrices $\CMX{\timevar}$ are bounded with known constants. \begin{assumption} The eigenvalues of the covariance matrices $\CMX{\timeidx}$ are bounded as

-with some known upper bound $\beta\!\geq\!1$. \end{assumption} Fixing the lower bound in Asspt.\ \ref{aspt_eig_val} to be equal to $1$ is not restrictive since we assume the covariance matrices $\CMX{\timeidx}$ to be invertible, i.e., the eigenvalues $\lambda_{l}(\CMX{\timeidx})$ can be scaled suitably by multiplying the samples $\vx[\timeidx]$ with a constant.
+It will be notationally convenient to assume the samples $\vx[\timeidx]$ suitably scaled such that the eigenvalues of the covariance matrices $\CMX{\timevar}$ are bounded with known constants. \begin{assumption} The eigenvalues of the covariance matrices $\CMX{\timeidx}$ are bounded as with some known upper bound $\beta\!\geq\!1$. \end{assumption} Fixing the lower bound in Assumption \ref{aspt_eig_val} to be equal to $1$ is not restrictive since we assume the covariance matrices $\CMX{\timeidx}$ to be invertible.